pulumi/pulumi-hugo/themes/default/content/blog/five-years-of-infrastructure-as-code-part-one/index.md

 ---
-title: "Why Infrastructure as Code?"
+title: "All Roads Lead Back to Infrastructure as Code"

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,